saumya-prakash/Single-threaded-web-crawler/README.md

 # InnovationLab Project - A Web Crawler

 This projects includes a single-threaded web crawler.
 It is designed to crawl mainly sites written in english or hindi.
-It can handle a variety of MIME types on a website, ignoring pdfs, images, zip, docs, etc.
+It can handle a variety of MIME types on a website, ignoring links to pdfs, images, zip, docs, etc.

 It stores the list of urls found in a website in a Python list.